Learn the power of AI automation to streamline testing and development processes, boost productivity, and drive business growth.

 These three levels help understand each test deeply, and even if the changes are heavy on the UI side, the test cases will adjust automatically.

-It can understand your tests and point out when the platform feels the test written by you is a possible duplicate (entirely or partially) so that reusability and flexibility can be enhanced in the suite.
-Apart from this, the testers can expect the common elements of element location and test adjustments.
+It can understand your tests and point out when the platform feels the test you wrote is a possible duplicate (entirely or partially) to enhance reusability and flexibility in the suite.
+Additionally, testers can expect assistance with common tasks such as locating elements on the user interface and making adjustments to tests.

 Including these tools, currently, all conventional tools have also started to pick up AI in their test automation process.
 The best example of this transformation is the inclusion of AI in Appium for mobile app testing in minimum lines of code.
 With time, such transformations will be noticeable in other platforms as well.